Latest Working Papers

 Origins and Consequences of Spatial Inequality

 Roessler, Philip, Yannick I. Pengl, Kyle Titlow, Robert Marty and Nicolas van de Walle.
 2020.
-“The Cash Crop Revolution, Colonialism, and Spatial Inequality in Africa.”
-Under review.
+“The Cash Crop Revolution, Colonialism and Legacies of Spatial Inequality: Evidence from Africa.”
+CSAE Working Paper.
+WPS/2020-12

 Pengl, Yannick I., and Roessler, Philip.
 2019.
 “The Dual Legacy of Colonial Cash Crop Production: State Capacity, Resource Dependence, and the Risk of Conflict.”